LamonatoAndrea/HolidayHackChallenge2023_writeup/01 - Holiday Hack Orientation/README.md

-# SANS Holiday Hack Challenge 2022 - KringleCon V: Golden Rings
+# Writeup for The 2023 SANS Holiday Hack Challenge: A Holiday Odyssey \| Featuring 6: Geese A-Lei'ing!
 ## KringleCon Orientation
 Difficulty: :christmas_tree:
 Talk to Jingle Ringford on Christmas Island and get your bearings at Geese Islands